 Another exclusive feature found in the Sony STR-DN1040 is the upscaling support which goes beyond standard 1080p resolutions.
 Sony always has some 4K Ultra HD displays which look really great if you have any video content that supports the massive resolution.
 But lower resolution sources still look good because of the clever upscaling.
 Native 3D pass-through is supported across all HDMI ports as well.

 If you don’t need the extra HDMI ports and upscaling features, going for the STR-DN840 can actually save you a nice amount.
 10 HD inputs may sound overkill but it allows you to connect all sorts of gaming consoles and media players.
 But what makes this home theater really shine is how Sony managed to price this receiver at $599.
-With so many ports on the back and a complete trifecta of critical networking features, the STR-DN1040 is a winner.
+With so many ports on the back and a complete trifecta of critical networking features, the Sony STR-DN1040 is a winner.